Module 0.1: KCNA Exam Overview

 Next Module

-Section titled “Next Module”Module 0.2: Study Strategy - How to effectively prepare for a multiple-choice Kubernetes exam.
+Section titled “Next Module”Module 0.2: Study Strategy - How to effectively prepare for a multiple-choice Kubernetes exam by turning the overview, official syllabus, and your confidence map into a realistic weekly plan.